AbhirupGupta/PClubTask/Editorial.md

-This is a relatively simple recursion problem
+This is a relatively simple backtracking problem which I have solved using Recursion.
+I do no have much in-depth knowledge about heap or graphs which probably could have been used to come up with a much more efficient algorithm.